Cedar City Recreation Center Information Page

 Cedar City has secured a bond (loan) from the State of Utah Community Impact Board.
 The bond is for $6,200,000, the interest rate is 2% and the bond has a 30-year term.
 The yearly payment on the bond is approximately $277,000 per year.
 Cedar City may also consider paying a portion of the construction costs from existing capital improvement funds.
 Financing for the bond will not close until after bids are received and a general contractor has been selected.

-The recreation center will be connected to the aquatic center.
+The proposed recreation center will be connected to the aquatic center.
 This will maximize the use of the existing staff and equipment.
 City staff estimates the addition of the recreation center will cost $150,852 per year to operate and maintain.

 No. Cedar City has no plans to raise taxes to pay for the recreation center, capital expenses, or the ongoing operation and maintenance expenses.
 Cedar City recently paid off debt service related to the Theater, Police Station, Parking Garage, and City Hall.
 This has freed up a substantial amount of money.
 Additionally, Cedar City has been experiencing sustained growth that has brought in additional capital funds.

-There are multiple reasons why Cedar City is building the recreation center.
+There are multiple reasons why Cedar City is proposing to build the recreation center.
 In 2016 Cedar City conducted a parks and recreation needs assessment in conjunction with its parks and recreation master plan.
 The construction of an indoor walking track and gymnasiums ranked the top 2 projects requested by the citizens.
 The proposed indoor walking track in the recreation center will be constructed so that it can accommodate runners, walkers, strollers, and wheelchairs making it accessible to all.
 Another reason to build the facility is currently our youth recreation programs have limited space to where a child in the program is getting approximately 1⁄2 of an hour of play time per week.
 The recreation center facilities may also be available to host various tournaments throughout the year.
 Tournament traffic is important as it brings in visitors that contribute to our local economy.

 Churches do not allow Cedar City to use their facilities due to liability concerns.
 The Iron County School District has allowed the City to rent space in their gymnasiums, however there are increasing scheduling conflicts with the school programs that are the priority for the school gymnasiums.
 In addition, the School District has liability concerns as well and they require the presence of Iron County School District staff members during all Cedar City scheduled programs.
 This increases the workload for School District employees and creates additional scheduling conflicts for our programming.